Mak-annie/MOVIE-RECS-SYSTEM/README.md

 To create a movie recommendation system that suggests the top 5 movies to users based on their ratings of other movies.

 ## SPECIFIC OBJECTIVES
-- To evaluate a comprehensive evaluation of user-based and item-based recommendation algorithm.
+1.To evaluate a comprehensive evaluation of user-based and item-based recommendation algorithm.
-- To assess the impact of implicit feedback
+2. To assess the overall user experience and engagement with the recommendation platform.
-- To address the cold start problem
+3. To investigate the recommendation system's performance and scalability to accommodate a growing user base and movie catalog.

 ## NOTEBOOK STRUCTURE